 (Matthew's and Luke's shared material) is problematic.
 If we tried to reconstruct Mark by looking only at the portions of Mark that

 both Matthew and Luke preserved, we would end up with only 53% of Mark's Gospel!
 The situation is no better when we consider

 merely the sayings of Jesus in Mark.
 Matthew used material from Q to supplement Mark's Gospel but did not intend to preserve Q in his

 gospel, which means that there is likely a whole lot of Q material that is found in Luke alone.
 For more on this, see

-Dr. Sloan's SBL presentation on the Lukan travel narrative and his Q conference
+Dr. Sloan's SBL presentation on the Lukan travel narrative, his

 - Q was a narrative gospel.
 Because Matthew mostly uses Q material to fill out his five discourses of Jesus, Q has been

 viewed as a collection of sayings of Jesus.
 But Q clearly contained narrative episodes (the temptation of Jesus, the healing of a